 How to Format an Event Planning Resume With No Experience

-But, what if you need an entry-level event planner resume?
+Writing an entry-level event planner resume?

-Event Planner Resume Summary or Resume Objective?
+Choose an Event Planner Resume Summary or Resume Objective

-The Resume Summary
+The Event Planner Resume Summary

 Here are examples of event planning resume summaries:

 |Personable event planner with 4+ years expertise in a fast-paced agency in a large city.
-Achieved company-highest quality satisfaction rating according to certified reviews (98.72%).
+Certified Meeting Professional (CMP) certification.
+Managed 50+ events of parties over 200 attendees and budgets over $50,000.
 Seeking to advance event logistics career by growing with the Queens Qreative team.|

 |I have been an event planner for the last 4 years.
-In addition to my knowledge of various planning duties, I also handle finances, logistics, venue booking, and key administration procedures.|
+In addition to my expertise in various planning duties and responsibilities, I also handle event finances, logistics, venue booking, personnel, and key administration procedures.|

-The Resume Objective
+The Event Planner Resume Objective

 Here are examples of objectives for event planner resumes without experience:

-|Diligent assistant manager with 3+ years experience with large retail store.
-Obtained highest grades in client satisfaction (100%) and return mitigation (98.3%).
-Seeking to utilize transferable skills to switch careers by growing with the Queens Qreative team as the new event planner.|
+|Diligent and results-driven assistant manager with 3+ years experience at large retail store.
+Received top scores in customer happiness (100%) and return mitigation (97.5%).
+Looking to utilize transferable skills and switch careers by joining Queens Qreative team as a junior event planner.|

 |I am an assistant manager eager to become an event planner.
-I don’t have experience in event coordination, but coworkers often say that I am a quick learner.
-I am very motivated because I enjoy being in changing environments for work rather than behind the same desk every day.|
+I don’t have experience in event coordination, but I am very motivated because I enjoy being in changing environments for work rather than at a desk each day.|

 “Damn.
 That was the best event I’ve ever attended!”

-Experienced Event Planner Resume
+Experienced Event Planner Job Description on a Resume

 Event Planning Specialist